Clair is an introvert, programmer, Leo, photographer, and writer.

 I know so many people who easily change partners after every failed relationship as if they are just changing clothes.
 They say that they haven't found the right one yet, so they have to keep looking.

-After my first breakup, they told me to keep dating other people until I find the right man for me.
-I listened to them, I tried to meet other men but I realized that I was just repeating the cycle of breaking my own heart and others as well.
-I was a mess and I hurt people who got close to me.
+After my first breakup, they told me to keep dating other people until I found the right man for me.
+I listened to them, I tried to meet other men, but I realized that I was just repeating the cycle of breaking my own heart and others as well.
+I was a mess, and I hurt people who got close to me.

 I know that people have different perspectives when it comes to dating, but based on my experience, here are the reasons why it is better to be the right person rather than to find the right one.

 - We attract what we are: If we want a loyal partner, we have to be a loyal person.
 If we want a confident partner, we have to build our self-confidence.
 So if we are looking for a healthy relationship with someone who's loving, faithful, responsible, honest, and all the qualities that we're looking for in a partner, we should have those qualities first.

 - We need to heal our childhood and relationship wounds: Some of the relationship problems that we have stem from our unresolved childhood issues.
 Like after the breakup, I realized that all of my insecurities are coming from my unhealed childhood wounds.
 As a middle child, I was looking for attention, love, and validation from my ex-boyfriend, which I did not get from my family when I was a child.
 Also, we learn to heal our broken hearts before we enter a new relationship instead of carrying all our emotional baggage to our future relationships.